GenericMovie/Movie-Reviews/index.md

 ---
 layout: home
 title: Home
-landing-title: 'Hi, my name is Forty'
+landing-title: 'Welcome to Movie Reviews'
-description: null
+description: We judge, but only Movies
 image: null
 author: null
 ---